mouahrara/QOLEssentials/README.md

-The Mouahrara's Module Collection mod is a compilation of tweaks, features, additions, and overhauls that enhance the quality of life, improve gameplay, introduce new functionality and provide functional details.
+The Mouahrara's Module Collection mod is a compilation of tweaks and features that enhance the quality of life, introduce new functionality and provide functional details.

 ![](https://raw.githubusercontent.com/wiki/mouahrara/mouahrarasModuleCollection/images/main.jpg)